Problem-Solving Tools: The Techniques Every Consultant Must Master

 They start with a hypothesis: a possible answer, and test it.

 This saves time, keeps your analysis focused, and mirrors how real consulting teams work.
+A hypothesis is not a guess, it is a testable starting point that guides analysis.

 3. Issue Trees